pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 :   Read metadata from the supplied YAML (or JSON) file.
 This
     option can be used with every input format, but string scalars in the YAML file will always be parsed as Markdown.
-Generally, the input will be handled the same as in [YAML metadata blocks][Extension: `yaml_metadata_block`].
-This option can be
+(If the input format is Markdown or a Markdown variant, then the same variant will be used to parse the metadata file;
-    used repeatedly to include multiple metadata files; values in files specified later on the command line will be preferred over those specified in earlier files.
+    if it is a non-Markdown format, pandoc's default Markdown extensions will be used.)
+This option can be used repeatedly to include multiple metadata files; values in files specified later on the command line will be preferred over those specified in earlier files.
 Metadata values specified inside the document, or by using `-M`, overwrite values specified with this option.
+The file will be searched for first in the working directory, and then in the `metadata` subdirectory of the user data directory (see `--data-dir`).

 `-p`, `--preserve-tabs`